saracarsanaro/genome-analysis/genomic_databases.md

 ### ClinVar
 _curated database of genomic variation and its relationship to human health_ [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) is a useful database of variation and phenotypiic or clinical relevance.
+Search ClinVar by **gene symbol** - BRCA1[gene], **disease** - "breast cancer"[dis], and/or other terms.
+ClinVar filters include _clinical significance_, _review status_, _molecular consequence_, and _variation type_.
+Click on the variant for the supporting evidence and citations for the variant classification.

 ### ENCODE
 _a catalog functional elements in the human genome_